mreinstein/npm-audio-modules/README.md

 `audio-analyser` is an awesome module that bridges this gap.
 It provides a writable node stream.
 You pipe microphone data in, and then can access the web audio API analyser functions.

-https://github.com/shubhamjain/whistlerr is not an npm module, but it provides a way to take an audio input from the browser and detect when whistles occur.
+`whistlerr` iprovides a way to take an audio input from the browser and detect when whistles occur.

-my fork, which exposes a node module for this: https://github.com/mreinstein/node-whistlerr

-I have a PR which makes shubhamjain's module cross platform, waiting for him to merge it so that I can remove my copy.

 ### rendering modules